 Similar Destination: Galena, Illinois

 The Mountain-Town Charm: More of a city than a tiny town, Missoula, Montana, was incorporated in 1883, so you can expect plenty of historic architecture and museums.
-There's also a renowned art museum and world-class ski resorts for snow sport enthusiasts and culture buffs alike.
+There's also a renowned art museum and world-class ski resorts for snow sports enthusiasts and culture buffs alike.

 Elevation: 3209 feet

 Similar Destination: Deadwood, South Dakota

 The Mountain-Town Charm: The original thriving economies of Sheridan, Wyoming, were typical of the region, including industries like cattle ranches, coal mining, and logging.
 Ranch culture is still alive and well, and coal mining is still one of the biggest industries in the area.
 A lot of visitors stay at Canyon Ranch, a 3000-acre private reserve that's been run by the same family for over a century.
 It's a short drive away in Big Horn, Wyoming.